 - Do you have a clear idea on how to turn these visitors into customers?

-That leaves us with social media and SEO for traffic.
+That leaves us with social media and SEO (search engine optimization) for traffic.
 I will get into the SEO traffic hacks soon – but first I need to give you some background information.